keep-network/website/src/pages/stake.md

         alt: User Friendly
 stake_options:
   title: Staking options
-  body: Earn with your KEEP tokens with the following options
+  body: "Stake your KEEP tokens with the following options:"
   cards:
     - title: Liquidity Pools
       body: Provide liquidity to one of our liquidity pools to start earning rewards.